-^{}For the June 2019 series, we are piloting a free, unannotated scripts service for the following GCSE qualifications:
+For the November 2020 series, a free, unannotated scripts service will be available for the following GCSE qualifications:

-- WJEC English Language (3700U20-1 and 3700U30-1) - WJEC Welsh Language (300N20-1 and 300N30-1) - Eduqas English Language (C700U10-1 and C700U20-1)
+- WJEC English Language (3700U20-1 and 3700U30-1) - WJEC Welsh Language (3000N20-1 and 3000N30-1) - Eduqas English Language (C700U10-1 and C700U20-1)

 Centres can download scripts on behalf of candidates from WJEC's secure website which also includes the instructions on this process.
 Please note, that a centre must obtain the candidate's permission prior to downloading or applying for a script.
-Scripts will be available to download from results day until the 19th September.
-Please note that review of marking applications cannot be made after the deadline date of the 19th September.
+Scripts will be available to download from results day until the deadline date for post results services.
+Please note that review of marking applications cannot be made after the deadline date.

 Centres must obtain written consent from a candidate prior to submitting a request for a clerical re-check and review of marking as the candidate's mark and grade may go up, down or remain the same.
 The request cannot, under any circumstances, be cancelled once the outcome has been issued by WJEC.
 Candidate consent is not required for a review of moderation as the original grade will not be lowered.
+However, candidates and centres should be aware that a lowered mark would be carried forward to future certification.